21st Century Cures Act

 — As expected, on November 30th the US House of Representatives passed the groundbreaking 21st Century Cures Act with a high level of bipartisan support.
 This Act has been discussed on hair loss forums fairly regularly over the past year since it would allow for faster times for hair loss drugs and stem cell therapies to come to market without the need for completion of extensive phase 3 clinical trials.

-I think this development will also prevent more western pharmaceutical, medical device and stem cell therapy related companies from moving research and development activities to countries such as Japan, where a somewhat similar Act has already been passed.
+I think this development will prevent more western pharmaceutical, medical device and stem cell therapy related companies from moving research and development activities to countries such as Japan.
+A somewhat similar Act has already been passed in that country.
 There are still a lot of uncertainties on the final regulations, and the rules could always end up being stricter for products related to cosmetic conditions such as hair loss.
 Wired magazine calls this development “inject and see” and warns of the obvious dangers of such an approach for patients.

 — I covered firefighter Pat Hardison and his groundbreaking full face transplant on this blog before.
 I did not realize that he also got a full new head of hair and not just a new face..